What if your biggest marketing asset was looking at you right in the eyes? Like, literally looking at you – your employees.

 For businesses, the benefits of having brand ambassadors within their workforce are pretty straightforward.
 But it can do some good for employees as well.

 By sharing content that’s relevant to their respective audiences, employees can grow their personal brand and establish themselves as knowledgeable professionals - some can even become industry thought-leaders boasting an engaged community.

 “Employees have nearly 10 times more followers than corporate social accounts.”

-Worldwide, only 13% of the workforce is actively engaged - which is disheartening since engaged employees are 20% more likely to stay at their company, 27% to feel more optimistic about their company’s future and 40% more likely to believe their organisation is competitive, reports Altimeter & LinkedIn.
+Worldwide, only 13% of the workforce is actively engaged in their work - which is disheartening.
+Engaged employees are 20% more likely to stay at their company, 27% to feel more optimistic about their company’s future, and 40% more likely to believe their organization is competitive, reports Altimeter & LinkedIn.

 Getting started: identify volunteers and start small